DATASCI 185: Introduction to AI Applications

 Education Admissions, resources, grading Future opportunities

-The scale is unprecedented:
+The scale problem:

 Types of Bias 📊